-The Argentine striker was signed for a fee of €37 million (£30.9m) to replace Paris Saint-Germain-bound Edinson Cavani and has hit the ground running at the Stadio San Paolo, with eight goals in his first 14 games for the club.
+The Argentine striker was signed for a fee of €37 million to replace Paris Saint-Germain-bound Edinson Cavani and has hit the ground running at San Paolo, with eight goals in his first 14 games for the club.

-With Napoli only four points off Serie A leaders Roma in third and in contention to qualify for the knockout rounds of the Champions League, Higuain believes that the time has come to get the Partenopei back to the top of the footballing pile.
+And with Napoli only four points off Serie A leaders Roma in third and in contention to qualify for the knockout rounds of the Champions League, Higuain believes that the time has come to get the Partenopei back to the top of the football landscape.

-"I'm here to win and make history for the club," he told reporters.
-"We are not yet top but I'm sure that we will get there soon.
-I've come to Naples for the project.
+“I’m here to win and make history for the club,” he said at a press conference.
+“We are not yet top, but I’m sure that we will get there soon.
+I’ve come to Naples for the project.”

-Napoli host Parma on Saturday before traveling to face Borussia Dortmund in the Champions League, where a point could see them qualify for the round of 16.
+Napoli host Parma on Saturday in the league, before traveling to face Borussia Dortmund in the Champions League, where a point could see them qualify for the round of 16.

 While Higuain understands that both games are crucial to the club’s push for silverware, he maintains his belief that he should take each fixture one game at a time.

-The striker concluded by reassuring fans about his physical condition, despite suspicions of injury and fatigue after exertions in midweek while on international duty with Argentina in USA.
+The striker concluded by reassuring fans about his physical condition, despite suspicions of injury and fatigue after exertions in the United States midweek on international duty with Argentina.

 “We have made a long journey for many hours and are a little tired, we even played in a no-good pitch [versus Ecuador].
 We are, however, always available to the coach.
 My foot problems are also better now, it seems okay.”